brandonssmith/navigui/README.md

 # Navidrome Configuration GUI

+PLEASE NOTE: This project has been abondened due to Navidrome's difficulty with Windows permissions.
+Therefore it will not be updated.
+Feel free to steal it and modify if you want to.

 A user-friendly graphical interface for configuring [Navidrome](https://github.com/navidrome/navidrome), the open-source music streaming server.

 Basically I got sick of trying to configure Navidrome through a text interface so I wroate a quick gui for the config.
 It loads your navidrome.toml file, allows you to modify it and then save back to it.